nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ## Create React App and Fable

 As mentioned, the first thing we want to do is scaffold a new project with Create React App.<br />
-I'm a Yarn guy so:
+I'm a Yarn guy, so:

 > yarn create react-app capital-guardian

-_Create React Application_ has amazing documentation and the key takeaway here is that I don't gave to do any crazy webpack shizzle.
+_Create React Application_ has amazing documentation and the key takeaway here is that I don't have to do any crazy webpack shizzle.
 It just works &copy; and I don't have to maintain anything.

 ### Compiling FSharp